Are you married to your job?

 We’ve all been told to do something we’re passionate about, but that passion may be outside of what we do to generate income.

-It may be through volunteer work, or it may be through affording experiences with your family.
+It may be through volunteer work or through providing experiences with your family.

 Would you like more recognition?